Tools and Tips for Perfect Pies

 6/ Pastry blender

 But not for actually blending the pie dough.
 My all-butter recipe is blended in the food processor, although doing it by hand is certainly an option.
-I use the pastry blender if the rolled-out pie crust is sticking a bit to the pastry cloth.
+I use the the flat stainless-steel tool if the rolled-out pie crust is sticking a bit to the pastry cloth.
 I ease the pastry blender under the pie crust to unstick the bit that is still clinging to the cloth.

 1/ Avoid burning crust edges